 Somerset is a tiny town located in the state of Colorado.
 With a population of 55 people and just one neighborhood, Somerset is the 247th largest community in Colorado.
-Somerset has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Somerset has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Somerset home prices are not only among the most expensive in Colorado, but Somerset real estate also consistently ranks among the most expensive in America.